 In the interest of science, we scoured the internet to unearth the finest ingredient combinations from our favourite bakers.
 Each one of these recipes claims to be the best, but we think you should make your way through the list and make up your own mind.
 Any excuse to bake, right?

-Let’s ease into our chocolate pilgrimage with something nice and simple.
 This fool-proof recipe is thanks to our friend Anneka Manning from Bake Club, who has perfectly demonstrated one of our favourite simple baking techniques – the humble melt & mix!
 Ready in under an hour, this cake is perfect for a weeknight chocolate fix.

 Mudcakes are the Holy Grail of baked goods for those of us who crave easy, chocolate-cakey indulgence.
 The technique of melting the liquid ingredients together then adding them to the dry results in the characteristic dense, tight crumb – and it’s so easy.
 Queen Tip: this cake can be made a few days ahead of serving as the flavour and texture will improve with time.